Techtonica/curriculum/networking/networking.md

 Here's text about introducing something and how it works.

 Build on the first information.
-Have students guess things, do an activity, etc.
+Have apprentices guess things, do an activity, etc.

 Make sure to mention these things:
 - Things